kedar-1/spark-standalone-cluster-jupyter/Readme.md

 You can specify additional configs, like memory per executor, or cores for each worker.

 You can find out more about config here https://sparkconfigoptimizer.com/ .

+## Details on Docker image

+There is tutorial describing in details on how the docker image can be configured ofr standalone cluster: https://medium.com/@MarinAgli1/setting-up-a-spark-standalone-cluster-on-docker-in-layman-terms-8cbdc9fdd14b.

+Code in this repo was adjusted to make it work out of the box with PySpark using regular Python scripts or JuPyter notebooks.

+### Important Note
+**You should be careful with Spark/PyPspark versions, because some of them may (older ones) not support cluster mode with Python.**